 Gerontology and Geriatric Nursing

-This cluster provides theory, method, and substantive courses to support advanced nursing practice or research in psychosocial and biologic aging, health promotion for older adults, and the prevention and management of the diseases of aging.
+This cluster provides gerontology theory, research methods, and substantive courses to support gerontological nursing or research.
+Course content includes psychosocial and biologic aging, health promotion for older adults, disease prevention and management, and caregiving.

 DNP SPECIFIC* This cluster focuses on actualizing healthcare professionals’ roles and responsibilities to foster respectful communication that demonstrates partnership in delivering excellent care to patients that is ethical, accountable, altruistic and caring.
 Facilitating interprofessional collaborative practice competencies will be foundational to this cluster.